xdevplatform/search-tweets-ruby/README.md

 This Ruby client is written to work with the Twitter premium and enterprise versions of Tweet Search.
 This client is a command-line app that supports the following features:

++ Works with:
+	+ Premium Search Tweets: 30-day API
+	+ Enterprise 30-Day Search API
-+ Can manage an array of filters, making requests for each.
+	+ Enterprise Full-Archive API+ Can manage an array of filters, making requests for each.
 + Returns total count for entire request period.
 + Supports flexible ways to specify search period.
 E.g., ```-s 7d``` specifies the past week.
 Other patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the enterprise ```YYYYMMDDhhmm``` pattern are also supported.
 + Writes to files or standard out.
 When writing files, one file is written for every API response.
 File names are based on query syntax, and are serialized.
 (Writing to a datastore... coming soon?)
 + Can stop making requests after a specified number.
 If your search query and period match millions of Tweets that would require hundreds of requests, you could have the client stop after four requests by adding the ```-x 4``` argument.
-+ Works with:
-	+ Premium Search Tweets: 30-day API
-	+ Enterprise 30-Day Search API
-	+ Enterprise Full-Archive API

 [Premium](https://developer.twitter.com/en/docs/tweets/search/overview/premium) and [enterprise](https://developer.twitter.com/en/docs/tweets/search/overview/enterprise) search APIs are nearly identical but have some important differences.
 See the linked documents for more information.